Mariia-Orlova/portfolio/README.md

  -------
  Maybe later i doing refactor code

- 2. Dashboard - in progress
+ 2. Supple and Demand page - in progress

+    -  main menu
+    - elements on Supple and Demand page
+    - create new supple